drnic/promptcraft/README.md

 * Homebrew
 * Or, you need to run the CLI from the source code

 Whilst this is a RubyGem, it currently requires some Git branches that are not yet released.
-The Homebrew recipe will install the gem from the source code using `bundle install`.
-Similarly, if you run it from source then you'll need to run `bundle install` to manage the dependencies.
+The Homebrew recipe takes a big tarball of all source code and dependencies and installs it.
+The tarball is also available via [Github Releases](https://github.com/drnic/promptcraft/releases).

-Once the Git branches are released, then the `promptcraft` gem will be installable via RubyGems.
+Once the Git branches are released, then the `promptcraft` gem will also be installable via RubyGems.

+It requires Ruby 3.3 or later.
+Mostly because I like the new syntax features.

 ### Homebrew